The Regional Greenhouse Gas Initiative

 New York State CO2 Budget Trading Rulemaking

 Materials.
 Final RGGI Program Review materials are available at the RGGI.org website (links on right).
-Draft amended regulations prepared by DEC and NYSERDA will be available on the agencies' websites.
+Final regulations prepared by DEC will be available on the agency's website.

 Staff availability session.
-A staff availability session to present the results of the Regional Greenhouse Gas Initiative (RGGI) 2012 program review for New York State RGGI stakeholders is scheduled for Wednesday, April 17, 2013 beginning at 1:30 p.m.
-Presentations will include the updated RGGI Model Rule and accompanying recommendations and the regulatory process New York State will use to update its CO2 budget trading program.
+A staff availability session to present the results of the Regional Greenhouse Gas Initiative (RGGI) 2012 program review for New York State RGGI stakeholders was held on April 17, 2013.
+Presentations included the updated RGGI Model Rule and accompanying recommendations and the regulatory process New York State will use to update its CO2 budget trading program.

 RGGI Listserv signup.
 Individuals wishing to receive notices regarding New York State programs and opportunities related to the Regional Greenhouse Gas Initiative are encouraged to use this link to subscribe to GovDelivery.
 Enter your e-mail address.
 Fill in and submit the requested information on the "New Subscriber" page.
 This will take you to the "Quick Subscription" page where you will see all the topics that you can receive email updates on from DEC.
 Scroll to the "Climate Change" category and check the box next to "Greenhouse Gases."
 You will receive a welcome email from DEC confirming your subscription(s).